 - Kosmatology Hand Soap: My favorite hand soap ever, we have these next to all of our sinks!

 - Ode to Clean Wipes: Totally natural and gentle cleaning wipes, yet so effective for cleaning.

 If you’re in the market for new cookware, I suggest staying away from non-stick and Teflon products!
-According to Dr. Axe, chemicals in non-stick cookware have been associated with neurotoxicity, thyroid issues, inflammation, high cholesterol, and other concerning health issues.
+According to the Environmental Protection Agency, chemicals in non-stick cookware have been associated with neurotoxicity, thyroid issues, inflammation, high cholesterol, and other concerning health issues.
 We do still have some, in full transparency, but have mostly transitioned them out with the following: